demode29/practice-service/README.md

 ![Alt text](/screenshots/requestcreatesurveys.png?raw=true "Title")

 ### How to setup
 I used maven and Intellij for this project.
 We can import our existing project to our IDE and then build using maven.
+Also i added .jar file "rest-service-0.0.1-SNAPSHOT.jar".
+We can run with "java -jar rest-service-0.0.1-SNAPSHOT.jar" our rest service.

 ### Tests
 I also created tests for testing endpoints.
 Can be found in "/src/test/java/com.example.restservice".
 TestEndPoint.java has 2 test cases which